mozman/ezdxf/docs/source/dxfentities/mleader.rst

 In contrast to the :class:`Leader` entity the text- or block content is part of the MULTILEADER entity.

-AutoCAD, BricsCAD and maybe other CAD applications do accept ``'MLEADER'`` as type string but they always create entities with ``'MULTILEADER'`` as type string.
+AutoCAD, BricsCAD and maybe other CAD applications do accept "MLEADER" as type string but they always create entities with "MULTILEADER" as type string.

-Because of the complexity of the MULTILEADER entity, the factory method :meth:`~ezdxf.layouts.BaseLayout.add_multileader_mtext` returns a :class:`~ezdxf.render.MultiLeaderMTextBuilder` instance to build a new entity and the factory method :meth:`~ezdxf.layouts.BaseLayout.add_multileader_block` returns a :class:`~ezdxf.render.MultiLeaderBlockBuilder` instance.
+Because of the complexity of the MULTILEADER entity, the usage of factory methods to create new entities by special builder classes is recommended:

+- :meth:`~ezdxf.layouts.BaseLayout.add_multileader_mtext` returns a new
+  :class:`~ezdxf.render.MultiLeaderMTextBuilder` instance
+- :meth:`~ezdxf.layouts.BaseLayout.add_multileader_block` returns a new
+  :class:`~ezdxf.render.MultiLeaderBlockBuilder` instance

 The visual design is based on an associated :class:`~ezdxf.entities.MLeaderStyle`, but almost all attributes are also stored in the MULTILEADER entity itself.